albertywu/react-contact/README.md

 React Contact List
 ==================

+Boilerplate code from Cassio Zen, from Pro React book

 Basic Contact List

 Experimenting with one-way data flow in React with upward-bound events triggered by the top-level consumer